poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 c = (c >> 23) - 127;
 ```

-The above is fast, but IEEE 754-compliant architectures utilize
-<em>subnormal</em> (also called <em>denormal</em>)
-floating point numbers.
-These have the exponent bits set to zero
-(signifying pow(2,-127)),
-and the mantissa is not normalized, so it contains leading zeros and
-thus the log2 must be computed from the mantissa.
-To accomodate for
-subnormal numbers, use the following:
+The above is fast, but IEEE 754-compliant architectures utilize **subnormal** (also called **denormal**) floating point numbers.
+These have the exponent bits set to zero (signifying `pow(2,-127)`), and the mantissa is not normalized, so it contains leading zeros and thus the log2 must be computed from the mantissa.
+To accomodate for subnormal numbers, use the following:
 ```c
 const float v;              // find int(log2(v)), where v > 0.0 && finite(v)
 int c;                      // 32-bit int c gets the result;